-We will use your personal information to enable us to contact you to enable us to provide our services to you.
+We will use the information to enable us to contact you to discuss the services we provide.

 The law requires us to comply with a number of regulations.
-Where necessary, we use your personal data to allow us to fulfil our legal and regulatory requirements.
+Where necessary, we use your personal data to allow us to meet our legal and regulatory requirements.

 We will only share personal information with others when we are legally permitted to do so.
 When we share data with others, we put contractual arrangements and security mechanisms in place to protect the data and to comply with our data protection, confidentiality and security standards.

-Sometimes we may pass your information on to third parties who provide services to us.
-When we do this it is on the understanding that they care for your information as carefully as we do, keep it confidential and use it only for the agreed purposes above.
+When we do this, it is with the knowledge that they care for your information as carefully as we do, keep it confidential and use it only for the you agreed purposes above.

 Throughout your relationship with us, we will hold your personal information securely in our systems.
 This will include any information provided by you or others in various ways, including (but not limited to) in applications, emails and letters, during telephone calls and conversations in our offices, when registering for services, and when using our website.